code-chaser/typit/README.md

 ## INTRODUCTION
-a simple typing accuracy &amp; speed tester game/tool made using basic C++ with a bit of file handling
+A simple typing accuracy &amp; speed tester game/tool made using basic C++ with a bit of file handling.

 ___